Northfield in Franklin County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in this topic list: Charity & Public Work.
 A significant historical year for this entry is 1928.

 Location.
 42° 41.612′ N, 72° 27.354′ W. Marker is in Northfield, Massachusetts, in Franklin County.
-Marker is on Main Street (Massachusetts Route 10/63) south of Warwick Road, on the right when traveling north.
+It is on Main Street (Massachusetts Route 10/63) south of Warwick Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 69 Main St, Northfield MA 01360, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-World War I Memorial (within shouting distance of this marker); The Walk of Heroes (within shouting distance of this marker); First Settlement (approx. 0.3 miles away); Site of Squakheag's First Grist Mill (approx. 0.7 miles away); King Philip's Hill (approx. 1.2 miles away); Northfield Main Street Historic District (approx. 1.4 miles away); Nathaniel Dickinson (approx. 1.6 miles away); Indian Council Fires (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: World War I Memorial (within shouting distance of this marker); The Walk of Heroes (within shouting distance of this marker); First Settlement (approx. 0.3 miles away); Site of Squakheag's First Grist Mill (approx. 0.7 miles away); King Philip's Hill (approx. 1.2 miles away); Northfield Main Street Historic District (approx. 1.4 miles away); Nathaniel Dickinson (approx. 1.6 miles away); Indian Council Fires (approx. 2.2 miles away).
 Touch for a list and map of all markers in Northfield.

 Additional commentary.